Cosmetic surgery in South Korea

 A building in Busan, housing several cosmetic surgery clinics.

-Cosmetic surgery is voluntary or elective surgery for beauty enhancement.
-The motivation for plastic surgery has been debated throughout Korean society.
-Holliday and Elfving-Hwang suggest that the pressure of success in work and marriage is deeply rooted in one's ability to manage their body which is influenced by beauty.
-As companies helping with matchmaking for marriage and even job applications require a photo of the individual, Korean population inevitably feels pressure to undergo plastic surgery to achieve the "natural beauty".

-South Korea has emerged as a major destination for medical tourism.
-Over the past four years, the number of foreign patients who visited plastic surgery clinics was 190,000, with Thailand and China accounting for the largest number.

-According to ISAPS data as of 2021, South Korea has estimated the highest number of plastic surgery cases per capita in the world.
+As of 2021, South Korea had the highest number of voluntary or elective surgery performed for beauty enhancement per capita in the world according to data from the International Society of Aesthetic Plastic Surgery (ISAPS).

 History

-The modern Korean interest in appearance dates back to the 7th century, finding its roots in physiognomy (gwansang).
-The concept of connecting identity and appearance became stronger during the Japanese colonial period in Korea, as Japanese rulers believed that certain facial features displayed greater intelligence and nobility.
-After that, plastic surgery technique brought by American doctors during the Korean War and accepted the Western notion that changing one's face would change one's destiny.
+The modern Korean interest in physical appearance dates back to the 7th century, finding its roots in physiognomy (gwansang), the belief that one's facial features reveal their personality and destiny.
+The concept of connecting identity and appearance became stronger during the Japanese colonial period in Korea, as Japanese rulers promoted the idea that certain facial features displayed greater intelligence and nobility.
+Subsequently, plastic surgery techniques were introduced by American doctors during the Korean War, which contributed to the acceptance of the Western notion that changing one's face could change one's destiny.

-Due to the 1997 Asian financial crisis, South Korea deregulated the labor market; Korean citizens tried all they could to get an edge over competitors for a job position, including cosmetic surgery.
-This still happens in the current day, as companies require a photo, height, and sometimes the family background of applicants as a part of the hiring process.
+Following the 1997 Asian financial crisis, South Korea's labor market was deregulated, leading citizens to seek every possible edge over competitors for a job position, including cosmetic surgery.
+This trend persists today with many companies requiring a photo, height, and sometimes family background information as a part of the hiring process.

+In South Korean society, the motivations for undergoing these procedures are a subject of debate.
+Holliday and Elfving-Hwang suggest that the pressure to succeed in work and marriage is deeply rooted in an individual's ability to manage their physical appearance, which is influenced by societal beauty standards.
+Because marriage matchmaking services and job applications often require a headshot, many Koreans feel pressure to undergo plastic surgery to achieve a look often referred to as "natural beauty".